Ten Commandments: Things to Do After a Dog Bite

 - Truthfully tell the police just the facts of what happened.
 Don’t argue.
 Don’t become emotional.

 - If possible, take photos of the scene, the dog and your injuries.
+Also photograph any security cameras directed at the scene.

 - Obtain any witness’ information: This includes name, address, phone number, and email.